-Three proponents of the WS-Reliability standard late last week released messaging software based on the specification as open source.
+Three proponents of the WS-Reliability standard late last week released messaging software based on the specification

-Fujitsu Limited, Hitachi, Ltd., and NEC Corp.'s new middleware, called Reliable Messaging for Grid Services (RM4GS), ensures reliability in the exchange of Web services messages,
+Fujitsu Limited, Hitachi, Ltd., and NEC Corp.'s new middleware, called Reliable Messaging for Grid Services (RM4GS), ensures reliability in the exchange of Web services messages, the vendors said in a statement.

 WS-Reliability, ratified this month as an OASIS standard, removes the necessity that each application on a web services network guarantee the reliability of the exchange.
 The new RM4GS software, for example, provides a reliable messaging function that ensures messages are not lost or duplicated in transmission.